atenearesearchgroup/QCBalgorithm/README.md

 .not(__.out("orders").out("contains").has("idProduct", P.within(idProducts))).select("user").dedup().toList();
 ```

 * Q3.
-PackagePopularity: considering two products (for example products with *idProduct = 'product 10'* and *idProduct = 'product 20'*), get the customers that have ordered both products.
+PackagePopularity: considering two products (for example products with *idProduct = '10'* and *idProduct = '20'*), get the customers that have ordered both products.
 With this query, we obtain information about the frequency that a customer orders  two specific products.
-This information can be useful to create recommendations to the customers that have ordered one of these products.

 Gremlin query can be viewed following: